Nova Scotia Road Trip For Adventurous Romantics

 Unexpected surprise on Nova Scotia Eastern Shore

-Although you could drive on highways in less time, drive to the upper reaches of Nova Scotia’s Eastern Shore along the coast to Seawind Landing Country Inn, Charlos Cove.
+Although you could drive on highways in less time, drive to the upper reaches of Nova Scotia’s Eastern Shore along the coast to Charlos Cove.
 You’ll be well rewarded with romantic Atlantic Ocean views, and other, less bucolic, sights at almost every turn.

 Seawind Landing Inn Charlos Cove NS

-In season, you’ll most likely find fellow travelers from all over the world who are also drawn to edge of the world locales.
+In season, you’ll most likely find fellow travelers from all over the world who are also drawn to edge-of-the-world locales.
 You’ll be fortunate to find a room.
-The oceanside Seawind Landing is a small place with only about a dozen: each one featuring breathtaking water views.
+The oceanside Seawind Landing Country Inn is a small place with only about a dozen: each one featuring breathtaking water views.

 Seawind Landing Restaurant Charlos Cove NS